RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

 # Tail Blazer is fast

-I have been doing some performance work over the last several days as Tail Blazer will only be useful to anyone if it can handle large files.
+For those who do not know this app, Tail Blazer is a log tail and file monitoring utlity.
+Currently I have been doing some performance work over the last several days as Tail Blazer will only be useful to anyone if it can handle large files.
 I have managed to achieve what I believe to be impressive performance by indexing the files.

 Indexing has allowed 3 things